Is it hard to start over at 50? Is it terrifying to start over at 50? Is it frustrating af to start over at 50?

 - Started volunteering at the homeless shelter while I was healing my own demons

-- Decided I wanted to do this in Central America
+- I decided I wanted to do this in Central America

-- Went on a volunteer mission for 3 weeks in Costa Rica
+- I went on a volunteer mission for three weeks in Costa Rica

 - Came back home and decided I wanted to do more of that and move to Central America

-- Spent almost a full year honing this craft (writing) and looking for jobs (while still cutting hair full time)
+- I spent almost a full year honing this craft (writing) and looking for jobs (while still cutting hair full-time)

 - Finally found good jobs as a ghostwriter